Thirty dogs were discovered in what could only be described as ‘little prison cells’…

 “When we first took Bear home, he was frightened and nervous of most things – if we had anything in our hands – or raised them, he would cower.
 However, over the last month we have seen a significant change in Bear.
 He now has playmates in the park and is treated like a celebrity by all of those who know of his background.
 He is a truly adorable, loving and a clever little boy and we are so lucky to have him in our lives – he is absolutely perfect.”

 Bear when he was found living in awful conditions…

 Bear now happy in his new life out on a walk!

-Rosie’s Adopter Penny Guard had a similar experience, as she explains: “Rosie has moved on from that nervous mode to being in charge and having to be first everywhere, even to bed!
+Rosie’s adopter had a similar experience, as she explains: “Rosie has moved on from that nervous mode to being in charge and having to be first everywhere, even to bed!
 As our office is at home she loves being with us all day, greeting visitors at the door and having a good old sniff before they are allowed to sit down for the meeting to begin – she’s been the perfect princess.”